The Direct Entry Superintendent programme application window is now open and will close on 26 February at 23.55.

-Candidates will be asked to choose an interview slot on one of these days.
-Please note these will be on a first come, first served basis and any candidate unable to attend during this timeframe will, unfortunately, be unable to progress further in the process.
+If successful, candidates will be asked to choose a telephone interview slot between March and April 2018.
+Any candidate unable to undergo a telephone interview during this timeframe will, unfortunately, be unable to continue the process.

 The aim of the National Assessment Centre is to measure your suitability for the programme, including your potential to reach senior levels in the police service.

 At every stage of the process, you’ll be assessed against our Competency and Values Framework.
 It’s a framework that supports all policing professionals by setting out nationally recognised behaviours and values.
 At assessment stage, you’ll be tested up to Level 3 of the framework, across six competency areas and against four behaviours.

 All our assessors are trained in the principles and skills associated with the objective and fair appraisal of others.
 Assessors also receive training in the specific exercises used at the centre.
 Teams are made up of service assessors (from a UK force) and individuals from outside of policing.

 Once all the exercises are finished, your overall performance is considered.
 If you reach the requisite standard, we’ll recommend that you go on to the Direct Entry programme.
 The final decision will only be made once you’ve completed all the exercises and your performance on each exercise has been evaluated.